First recorded by Nat Kendrick & the Swans (US #84/R&B #8 1960).

 “So, Brown approached Henry Stone, a friend in the music business who ran the Dade Records label, about recording the piece with him.
 Stone, although nervous about crossing Nathan (with whom he did business), arranged for Brown to record at his Miami studio and agreed to produce the session.

 “‘(Do the) Mashed Potatoes’ was recorded with Brown playing the piano and shouting the song’s title.
 To prevent Brown’s voice from being recognized, Stone overdubbed shouted vocals by Carlton ‘King’ Coleman, a local Miami radio disc-jockey, onto the recording, although Brown’s voice remains audible in the background.
 Leadership of the band was officially credited to Nat Kendrick, who was Brown’s drummer at the time, while the writing was credited to ‘Dessie Rozier’, another pseudonym for Brown.

-“The Dartells formed in 1962 while its members were teens, and won local attention under the umbrella of manager/record producer, Tom Ayers.
-In 1962, they released a single titled ‘Hot Pastrami’, which was a takeoff of the original 1960 ‘Mashed Potatoes’ recording by Nat Kendrick & the Swans.
+“The Dartells formed in 1962 while its members were Oxnard, CA, teens, and won local attention under the umbrella of manager/record producer, Tom Ayers.
+In 1963, they released a single titled ‘Hot Pastrami’, which was a takeoff of the original 1960 ‘Mashed Potatoes’ recording by Nat Kendrick & the Swans.
 It was the group’s only Top-40 hit.”